 While other characters like Shawn, Topanga, and Mr. Feeny evoke more emotion from the series’ loyal viewers, none of them would exist without the presence of Cory.
 As a result, Cory serves as the show’s central hub.

-Despite being known as Shawn’s friend, Topanga’s boyfriend, or his favorite: Hey Kid…Move, Cory achieves his long-term goal of marrying Topanga and remaining close with Shawn Hunter.
+Despite being known as Shawn’s friend, Topanga’s boyfriend, or his favorite: Hey Kid…Move, Cory achieves his long-term goal of marrying Topanga and remaining close to Shawn Hunter.

 6) Eric Matthews